tiepdotme/marabesi.com/_pages/about.md

 - matheus marabesi
 ---

-Marabesi is addicted to software development in general.
-As a hobby he likes to play with Raspberry PI and dive into the IoT world.
+Marabesi is addicted to software development in general, due to that, two books came out as a passion for sharing, one focuses on the PHP certification and the other, focused on Laravel, a framework to build web applications.
+As a hobby he likes to play with Raspberry PI and to dive into the IoT world.
 Besides that  he's an aspiring researcher focused on software testing and gamification.
+Testable, is a gamified tool that aims to improve the unit test teaching, trying to change the boring perception that developers have in learning how to test their code.

 ## Academic background